qdonnellan/sphero-playground/README.md

 ### 3. Install `artoo` and `socat` gems
-Again, from the terminal the artoo gem
+Again, from the terminal install the artoo gem

 	gem install artoo